 The uncertain result of the ongoing negotiations related to the expiration of the current collective agreement on 31 October 2011 also creates a level of ambiguity related to staffing expenditures for the next few years.

 Significant Changes in Relation to Operations, Personnel and Programs

-The addition of participant funding provisions to the National Energy Board Act has resulted in a permanent increase to NEB authorities.
+The approval of additional personnel to enhance priority processes for the National Energy Board will result in an increase to NEB authorities.

 Approval by Senior Officials

 |(in thousands of dollars)||Total available for use for the year ending March 31, 2013[a]||Expended during the quarter ended September 30, 2012||Year to date used at quarter-end|

 More information is available in the attached table.